The Emergence of Chunking Structures with Hierarchical RNN: Experiments

 \subsection{Implementation Details}

-We utilized an encoder-only BERT model and two encoder-decoder models, BART and mBART, in our experiments.
-For the BERT model~\citep{devlin-etal-2019-bert}, we adopted its base version that has $12$ Transformer layers with $768$ hidden dimensions, and its total parameter number is $110$ million.
-For the BART model~\citep{lewis-etal-2020-bart}, we also used its base version, which has $6$ encoder layers and another $6$ decoder layers.
+We utilized an encoder-only BERT model and two encoder--decoder models, BART and mBART, in our experiments.
+For the BERT model~\cite{devlin-etal-2019-bert}, we adopted its base version that has $12$ Transformer layers with $768$ hidden dimensions, and its total parameter number is $110$ million.
+For the BART model~\cite{lewis-etal-2020-bart}, we also used its base version, which has $6$ encoder layers and another $6$ decoder layers.
 It has 768 dimensions and 139 million parameters in total.
-The mBART model~\citep{liu-etal-2020-multilingual-denoising} has 610 million parameters, both the encoder and decoder having $12$ layers and $1024$ dimensions.
-We only used the encoder modules of BART and mBART for the chunking pretraining, which are then combined with their respective pretrained decoder for finetuning on downstream tasks.
-Our HRNN has the same dimension as the underlying Transformer models.
+The mBART model~\cite{liu-etal-2020-multilingual-denoising} has 610 million parameters, both the encoder and decoder having $12$ layers and $1024$ dimensions.
+We only used the encoder module of BART or mBART for the chunking pretraining, which is then combined with the respective pretrained decoder for finetuning on downstream tasks.
+Our HRNN has the same hidden dimension as the underlying Transformer models.

 We used the Adam optimizer~\citep{kingma2014adam} for both pretraining and finetuning.
-The optimizer hyperparameters were set as $\beta_1=0.9$, $\beta_2=0.999$.
+The optimizer hyperparameters were set as $\beta_1=0.9$ and$\beta_2=0.999$.
 We applied a learning rate warm-up for the first $10$ percent of total steps, followed by a linear decay.
-The detailed hyperparameters for both stages can be found in Table~\ref{tab: dataset and implementation}.
+The detailed hyperparameters for both stages can also be found in Table~\ref{tab: dataset and implementation}.

 The pretraining phase generally concludes within three epochs, whereas the finetuning process requires less than one.
 Although one-epoch finetuning may appear unreasonable at first glance, we observed that Transformers are very powerful models, which may accomplish a downstream task while bypassing syntactic information.
 To let meaningful syntax emerge in the downstream task, we have to consider early stopping and only very few iterations are needed.
 Details will be presented in Section~\ref{sec: analysis of finetuning}.